ErpNetDocs/tech/modules/crm/clientcenter/billing/due-payments.md

 ![pictures](pictures/duepayments_columns.png)

-This will essentially expand the table to your preferences.
+This can significantly expand the table with information like due date, paid amount, and number of overdue days.

 ![pictures](pictures/duepayments_expanded.png)